pkolaczk/pkolaczk.github.io/_posts/2020-08-24-disk-parallelism.md

 How do I known the CPU is not the main bottleneck here then?
 The CPU load numbers given by `iostat` are pretty high, aren't they?
 I measured how much time it takes to do the task when all the data were cached, by running it again, without prior dropping caches.
-When all cached, the metadata scanning took 1.5 s and the partial hashing took 1.7 s.
+When all cached, the metadata scanning took 1.5&nbsp;s and the partial hashing took 1.7&nbsp;s.
 This is still significantly faster than when physical reads were involved, so nope, I/O is still the major bottleneck, even with 64 threads.